FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/install_power_robot.rst

 -------------------------

 This series of robots can be configured with three control boxes with different power inputs.
 For details on the control box power input, see the control box nameplate information.
 The robot needs to be electrically grounded.
 The external wiring of the manipulator control system is connected using pluggable and quickly installed plugs.

+A. 30-60VDC
+B. 176-264VAC~50-60Hz
+C. 100-240VAC~50-60HZ

+.. note:: The AC input control box has two versions: narrow voltage and wide voltage.
+The control box wiring terminals and appearance are consistent, and cannot be distinguished by appearance alone.
+Please confirm by the control box nameplate and power on after confirmation.

 The wiring panel of the collaborative robot is shown in the following figure: